Loading

 Standardisation does not mean:

-Virtual OSCE platforms allow educators to build locked scenarios:
+One Scenario.
+One Standard.
+Every Time.
+Virtual OSCE platforms allow educators to build locked scenarios :

 That alone levels the playing field more than most institutions realise.